mgechev/blog.mgechev.com/_drafts/simply-typed-lambda-calculus.md

 2. Define an anonymous function which accepts a single argument of type `Int`, called `f`, and returns another anonymous function.
 3. The second anonymous function has a single argument called `g` of type `Int`.
 4. Apply `0` to the innermost function, which as result is going to produce `0`.
-5. Pass `0` as argument to the outer function and we return `0` as result of the computation (the body of the outermost function is already equal to `0`).
+5. Pass `0` as argument to the outer function which will return `0` as result of the computation (the body of the outermost function evaluates to `0`).
 6. Increment `0` and get `1`.

 Formally, we can show the small-step semantics of our language in the following way: